 Money Market Accounts

 For bank customers, a money market account, or MMA, is very similar to a high-yield savings account.
 Whichever way you go, you’ll have the same access to your cash.
-The major difference is on the bank’s end — it can put your balance in low-risk investments such as CDs and bonds instead of simply using it for loans.
+The major difference is on the bank’s end — it can put your balance in low-risk investments such as CDs and bonds instead of simply using it to make loans.

 You may need a larger opening deposit for an MMA than a savings account ($1,000 is common), but this depends on the bank.
 Interest rates will be higher for MMAs than savings accounts at brick-and-mortar banks, but the difference compared with high-yield savings accounts online is negligible.